cashapp/blip/docs/v1.0/intro/sinks.md

 More on this in a moment.

 Blip calls the `Status` method to report real-time status of the sink (along with all other parts in the monitor).
-The reported status can be anything you think is useful to know; for exmaple, the last error sending metrics (if any).
+The reported status can be anything you think is useful to know; for example, the last error sending metrics (if any).

 Let's presume, for a moment, that you have implement a new sink.
 To allow Blip to make (instantiate) that sink, you implement one last interface: